Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Desember 2025 15.35.28 UTC
+- WIB: Sabtu, 20 Desember 2025 16.28.24 UTC
-- WITA: Sabtu, 20 Desember 2025 16.35.28 UTC
+- WITA: Sabtu, 20 Desember 2025 17.28.24 UTC
-- WIT: Sabtu, 20 Desember 2025 17.35.28 UTC
+- WIT: Sabtu, 20 Desember 2025 18.28.24 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational